 Adjunct Faculty Development

-The Teaching and Learning Forum is both a resource and champion for faculty growth and development, whether within the realm of teaching and learning, scholarship, service.
-The TLF attends to the whole personhood of a faculty member, working in partnership to help each person become their best academic selves.
+The Center for Excellence in Teaching and Learning is both a resource and champion for faculty growth and development, whether within the realm of teaching and learning, scholarship, service.
+CETL attends to the whole personhood of a faculty member, working in partnership to help each person become their best academic selves.
 This program of training is designed to emphasize the critical areas of teaching, scholarship and mentorship.
 It will comprise sessions on course design, teaching strategies, student support, engaged scholarship, and more to help you cultivate your passions as part of our vibrant teaching community.

-Join other adjunct faculty every spring semester for a retreat featuring a format based on the Great Teachers Movement.
+Join other adjunct faculty for a retreat featuring a format based on the Great Teachers Movement.
 It is based on the philosophy that well-facilitated shoptalk is one of the highest forms of professional development.

 You will interact with other adjunct instructors from your own and different disciplines, engage in highly interactive discussions, share successful teaching strategies and innovations, seek solutions to your own teaching problems and challenges, plus have some good food and conversation!